- Academic Calendar

 Health and Safety Protocols and Screenings

-- Wearing of masks is required by all students while on the Elms campus.
-Individuals can supply their own mask or use the mask they are provided upon arrival to campus.
+- Wearing of face coverings is required by all students while on the Elms campus.
+Individuals can supply their own face covering or use the face covering they are provided upon arrival to campus.

 - Hand sanitizer will be available at entrances to all buildings, classrooms, and dining hall.
 Surfaces must be wiped down before every use with the disposable wipes available in all bathrooms, classrooms, and other shared facilities.